 For extra help and tips, try looking on the Takeaway & Eating Out page.

 Miss the pudding or create a GD-friendly one at home

 A cheese board with oatcakes makes for a great alternative to pudding.

-If you want to create a dessert then try making a sugar free sugar free jelly, no added sugar angel delight or some chocolate mousse.
-Desserts are best eaten after testing post meal blood sugar levels, so ideally a dessert treat in a ramekin that can be eaten in front of a movie will be a better option than a dessert straight away after a big meal, it's just too many carbs for the body to tolerate in one go if eaten straight after a meal.
+If you want to create a dessert then try making a sugar-free jelly, no added sugar angel delight or some chocolate mousse.
+Desserts are best eaten after testing post-meal blood sugar levels, so ideally a dessert treat in a ramekin that can be eaten in front of a movie will be a better option than a dessert straight away after a big meal, it’s just too many carbs for the body to tolerate in one go if eaten straight after a meal.

 Mother’s Day Gifts

 Mother’s Day is not all about food so gifts that are not edible make for some great treats to any mummy.
 Flowers, toiletries, candles, a manicure, pictures or cards from the little ones, photos of special moments, jewellery and other keepsakes, or relaxing bubble baths all make for lovely gifts.

 If your partner is really struggling with gestational diabetes or is fed up with ideas of what to eat, then an alternative gift idea that may help them is a subscription to Gestational Diabetes UK for additional recipes and meal plans.
 The subscription is £5 or £7 a month depending on which plan you choose and a minimum one-month membership, so you can join and then cancel for access to this information for one month.
 To see our subscription options, please take a look here.